suyog-kalyankar/sales-dashboard/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Firebase Hoisting
-To see a live demo, you can access this url-'https://sales-dashboard-e5658.web.app/dashboard/today'.
+To see a live demo, you can access this url directly -'https://sales-dashboard-e5658.web.app/dashboard/today'.

 ## Code scaffolding